 • Ability to serve as an official scorer under Major League Baseball official rules

-• Bachelor's degree from an accredited four-year university
+• Pursuit or completion of a bachelor's degree from an accredited four-year university

 About USA Baseball